Bhutan Trekking Routes – Find The Right Hike In Bhutan

 The Snowman Trek is famous for its high mountain passes and trekkers will need to cross 11 of these to complete the grueling journey.
 Not only this, but 4 of the 11 passes are over 5,000 meters in altitude!
 The highest of these passes is Rinchenzoe La which stands at 5,332 meters.

-The Snowman Trek is famously beautiful and you’ll be exploring a region unlike any other!
+The Snowman Trek is famously beautiful, and you’ll be exploring a region unlike any other!
 Ideally, the Snowman Trek should only be attempted by experienced hikers who want a real challenge.
 The trek is both long and often strenuous.
 You should be well acclimatized to altitude and have a good level of fitness to attempt this trek.

 The Snowman Trek can only be attempted in summer as winter snows cover most of the high passes along the route.
-Click here for more information and a detailed itinerary.

 Chomolhari Trek